-The State of Illinois operates a variety of anti-poverty efforts coordinated with employment/training, housing assistance efforts, and other services.
-A brief summary follows:
+The State of Illinois operates a variety of anti-poverty efforts which are coordinated with employment/training, housing assistance efforts, and other services.
+A brief summary of them follows:

-(1)The HHS-funded Community Services Block Grant (CSBG) Program is the major federal-funded anti-poverty program, using Community Action Agencies (CAAs) to coordinate these anti-poverty efforts at the local level.
-In coordination with other subject-specific programs, efforts are geared to enabling low-income persons to become more self-sufficient.
+The HHS-funded Community Services Block Grant (CSBG) Program is the major federally-funded antipoverty program.
+Its history goes back to the original Federal Office of Economic Opportunity (OEO), which served to create community action agencies (CAAs) as a necessary link to coordinate these efforts at the local level.
+It is generally coordinated with other subject-specific programs, and is geared toward enabling low-income persons to become more self-sufficient.
 It is administered by DCEO at the State level, which funds the statewide network of CAAs and related organizations on an annual basis, contingent on federal funding.
 Uses of CSBG funds include the following: economic development; education; emergency assistance; health; housing; income management; linkages; nutrition; and self-sufficiency.
-IHDA funds a number of local CAAs for housing rehabilitation programs.